Burning of Luimneach

 The Burning of Luimneach was the looting and destruction of the Viking stronghold of Limerick (Luimneach) by the Irish Dál gCais tribe of Munster.
 The Dál gCais were led by the two warrior brothers, Brian Boru and Mathgamain mac Cennétig while the Vikings had no type of official leadership.
 The king of the Vikings, Ivar of Limerick, and his troops had scattered into the woods of Tipperary a few hours before after a crushing defeat at the Battle of Sulcoit.
-In the Dál gCais' leader's notes he quoted, "The entire city was reduced to smoke and ash.
-Any man fit for war was killed and the rest were enslaved".
+The Cogad Gáedel re Gallaib quotes that "[e]very one of them that was fit for war was killed, and every one that was fit for a slave was enslaved."

 Background

 Only a few hours before the Burning of Luimneach at the Battle of Sulcoit, the Vikings, led by Ivar of Limerick, were routed by the Dál gCais tribe of Munster.
 The Battle of Sulcoit was noted by Brian Boru and Mathgamain mac Cennétig as a total loss for the Vikings and was called the first great loss the Vikings of Limerick had faced.
 At Sulcoit many Vikings were killed by the Dál gCais and by mid day fled into the woods in Tipperary.
 This left the city of Limerick vulnerable attack by the Dál gCais.